 What to bring with you to your kitchen design appointment

 Here’s a list of things you might want to bring with you when you first come and see us, although if you would rather come and just have a chat with us first, that’s not a problem.

 - Your kitchen’s measurements - this will help us accurately start designing your kitchen.
-More on how to take these measurements later on in this article.
+Download our handy measurement guide.

 - A sketch of your current kitchen's layout

 - Any photographs or pictures of your ideas - these might be torn from a magazine, print-outs of a webpage or snaps on your smartphone.
 We’re not fussy how you show them to us, we’re just keen to understand how you’d like your kitchen to look.
 If you're still looking for kitchen inspiration, check out our guides to hot kitchen trends, we also suggest having a look on Pinterest.

 How to sketch & measure a kitchen